 The Deprivation of Liberty Safeguards (DOLS) are a supplement of the 2005 Mental Capacity Act.
-The DOLS provides additional protection for the most vulnerable people living in care homes, nursing homes or hospitals.
+The DOLS provide additional protection for the most vulnerable people living in care homes, nursing homes or hospitals.

 Who does the legislation apply to?

-only apply to people who lack capacity to consent to the care or treatment they receive and:
+only apply to people who lack capacity to consent to the care or treatment they receive as well as:

-- receive care in a hospital or registered care home setting
+- in receipt of care in a hospital or registered care home setting

-- the care they receive deprives them of their liberty
+- if the care they receive deprives them of their liberty

 - they are not detained under the Mental Health Act

 A judgement concerning ‘Deprivation of Liberty’ was handed down by the Supreme Court on 19 March 2014:

 The judgement concerns the criteria for judging whether the living arrangements made for a mentally incapacitated person amount to a deprivation of liberty.
 If they do, the deprivation must be authorised by a court or by the Deprivation of Liberty Safeguards (DOLS) procedures in the Mental Capacity Act 2005, and subject to regular independent checks.